Alternative Education programs

 The Vancouver Board of Education (School District No. 39) believes that the neighbourhood school is of prime importance in the delivery of educational services.

 Although the Board believes that the neighbourhood school is central in meeting the educational needs of parents and their children, it recognizes that parents, students, community members and staff may request alternative programs at the district level.

 The Vancouver District offers 23 Alternative Education Programs in addition to three Adult Education Centres.
-Explore alternative programs or download the programs' handbook to familiarize yourself with the variety of programs, supports, and goals that exist in the alternative programs.
+Download the programs' handbook to familiarize yourself with the variety of programs, supports, and goals that exist in the alternative programs.

 District Alternative Resource Programs

 Alternative Resource Programs provide an environment that includes additional support for students.
 Teachers use a variety of instructional methods designed to meet the academic needs of students.
 In addition the program staff is dedicated to working individually and in groups to address the social, emotional, behavioural and mental health needs of students.

 In most cases students referred to the alternative programs should meet the Ministry of Education criteria for designation in the “R” or “H” category (Students Requiring Behaviour Intervention or students with Mental Health concerns).

 Each program offers an application package detailing information regarding the referral process.
 Please contact your neighbourhood school counsellor or the programs directly to obtain an application.
 Parent/Guardians will be notified directly from the program staff with regard to the status of applications.

 The Inter-agency programs are jointly funded by the Ministry of Education and the Ministry of Children and Family Development (MCFD).
 These programs are for students whose needs cannot be met within the setting of the neighbourhood secondary school or District Alternative Resource Programs.